Hiking in Bohemian Switzerland National Park

 How to go hiking in Bohemian Switzerland National Park on a budget

 There are a few tour companies in Prague that will arrange this trip for you if you don’t want to drive yourself.
 This will cost you a hefty sum of about £100 per person, with lunch included.
 I did this somewhat cheaper and saved plenty of money for a few extra pilsners in Prague.
 If you’re in a group of 2 to 4, you’ll find it even more worthwhile to take this cost cutting approach.
 Here’s how I did it and what it cost me:

-Car hire: car hire costs in Czech Republic are reasonable.
+Car hire costs in Czech Republic are reasonable.
 Yet parking in Prague is almost impossible.
 I hired a car on the morning of my hike and collected it at 07:30.
 I dropped it back to the car hire firm at 8pm.
-The car hire cost me £25 plus £10 -£20 in fuel, depending on fuel consumption and the fluctuating value of the Great British Pound :-).
+The car hire cost me £25 plus £10 – £20 in fuel, depending on fuel consumption and the fluctuating value of the Great British Pound :-).

-Parking: parking cost just £3 for the full day about 1km from the walking trail up to Pravčická brána
+Parking cost just £3 for the full day about 1km from the walking trail up to Pravčická bran

 All told, a day hiking in Bohemian Switzerland National Park costs about £50, less than half the cost of an organised tour.
 For each extra passenger, there’s a saving of almost £90.